 The research shows that there are cyclical changes in information needs during the annual calendar because village economic and social life revolves around agricultural seasons and local religious and cultural traditions.
-This situation has implications for the content decisions of the telecenters.
-For example, men and women express an interest in employment opportunities during the months when there is not much activity in the fields.
-The high rates of illiteracy and low levels of formal education in the villages studied confirmed that content should be provided in Tamil.
+The research results are directly related to priorities that the telecenters give to different kinds of information services.
+For example, men and women with high rates of illiteracy and low levels of formal education express an interest in employment opportunities during the months when there is not much activity in the fields.

-However there is another role that research should play in a demand-driven telecentre approach.
+However there is another role that research should play in a demand-driven telecenter approach.
 Although there is a lot written and said about the potential of ICT for rural development, to this date there is only a meager inventory of documented development outcomes resulting from telecenter initiatives.
-Research evidence on impact is at best sparse and anecdotal.
+Research evidence on impact is, at best, sparse and anecdotal.
 Evaluation research is necessary if for no other reason than to guide future telecenter policy and decisions.

 You may ask: Who can do research at a rural telecenter?
-I'll try to provide at least one answer to that question a little later.
+We will suggest an answer to that question later.